Mickuye/Supply-Chain/README.md

 **Fundamental Observations:**
 1. The highest week-over-week revenue was 3330%, in week 1, 2021, driven by high demand surges in Atlanta.
 2. Other notable spikes include 2917% in Birmingham (week 40, 2020), 2400% in Los Angeles (week 47, 2020), and 2261% in Los Angeles (week 8, 2020).
 3. The analysis shows that while some locations maintained consistent growth, others had large swings in revenue, pointing to instability that may require targeted interventions.

+    **CHALLENGE 4: Demand Surge Detection**

+**Business Question:**
+Flag days where a location experiences spikes in the number of pieces of over 50% above its 7-day moving average.

+**Reason for its significance:**
+Distinguishing demand surges allows the business to brace for unexpected spikes in sales in order to prevent stockouts and optimize inventory allocation.
+This also spots out high-demand days.

+**SQL Solution:**

+**Fundamental Observations:**
+A brief overview of the data shows Atlanta’s customer, Amazon, experienced significant spikes on January 13 and 14, 2020, with pieces sold exceeding 338% of the 7-day moving average (225.7 pieces), using the spike flag to indicate demand levels that are above normal or unusual market activity.